Para-Lang/para-compiler/docs/source/lang_ref/declaration_and_types/decl_and_defining.rst

 Scopes can be easily split into the following types:

 - "Project/Global Scope" - The scope that inclusion is handled, which may be accessed by all files that are connected together.
-This is though in reality accessing the scope of another file and importing it into the local file one using the pre-processor
 - Local File Scope (Local Global Scope) - Local File scope, which defines the local variables, which may be accessed by all function scopes and compound scopes in this file